dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/auth0-migration.md

 :::note

 This guide describes a feature of the dbt Cloud Enterprise plan.
-If you’re interested in learning more about an Enterprise plan, contact us at [sales@getdbt.com](mailto::sales@getdbt.com).
+If you want to learn more about an Enterprise plan, contact us at [sales@getdbt.com](mailto::sales@getdbt.com).

-The SSO migration instructions apply to multi-tenant Enterprise deployments only.
 Single-tenant Virtual Private users should [email dbt Cloud Support](mailto::support@getdbt.com) to set up or update their SSO configuration.

 :::